odennav/on-premise-vsphere-devops/README.md

     Select `Build Now` at left tab and the build job will show up under `Build History` section

-    Click on this job, select 'Console Output` at left tab and view the build job in real time.
+    Click on this job, select `Console Output` at left tab and view the build job in real time.

     When build job is completed, check the vSphere datacenter and confirm the following are deployed: